-Ejaculation after a vasectomy remains the same as it was before the procedure.
-There is no change in either the person’s ability to ejaculate or the appearance of the ejaculate fluid.
+Ejaculation after a vasectomy typically remains the same as it was before the procedure.
+There usually is no change in a person’s ability to ejaculate or the appearance of the ejaculate fluid.

 The only difference in ejaculation is the absence of sperm in the semen.
 Neither the person who underwent the procedure nor their sexual partners will be aware of this difference.